 Telephone conversations can be done standing up.
-This will give you the added of benefit of sounding more confident, as well as being healthier than sitting.
+As well as giving you the added of benefit of sounding more confident, it’s also healthier.

 When sitting for any length of time, change your position so you don’t put undue pressure on your back, neck and shoulders.

 Take the stairs rather than the lift.
 If you can’t manage all the way up, go as far as you can and then use the stairs to come back down.